What is the impact of substance abuse on child welfare?

 The Opiate Public Health Crisis

-This document articulates NH’s comprehensive response to this crisis, including Medication-Assisted Treatment, additional efforts and next steps, and describes the Division for Children, Youth and Families’ related staffing enhancements and training.
+This document describes NH’s comprehensive response to this crisis, including Medication-Assisted Treatment, additional efforts and next steps, and describes the Division for Children, Youth and Families’ related staffing enhancements and training.

 Vermont’s Child and Recovering Mothers (CHARM) Collaborative